mypreview/insert-post-block/readme.txt

 Automatic updates should work smoothly, but we still recommend you back up your site.

 == Frequently Asked Questions ==
+= Which post types are supported? =
+Currently, the following readily available to users, and internally used by the WordPress post types are supported:
+* Posts
+* Pages
+* Blocks (Reusable)

 = How do I get help with the plugin? =
 The easiest way to receive support is to “Create a new topic” by visiting Community Forums page [here](https://wordpress.org/support/plugin/insert-post-block "Insert Post Block Support Forum").